Pratikshinde55/Docker-Custom_Image/README.md

 ![Screenshot 2024-02-25 181110](https://github.com/Pratikshinde55/Docker-Custom_Image/assets/145910708/6c34203b-d812-41cd-997f-6a311f533730)

- Purpose of creating Custom image ?
+ - Purpose of creating Custom image:

  When requirement is to create container with lot of custom settings.
 In container world we share images but not share container.

-⚡There are two ways to Create Custom image:
+### There are two ways to Create Custom image using Docker:

   1.Docker Commit command

   2.Docker Build command (Dockerfile)

-🌟 Custom image by Docker commit command 🌟
+## Custom image by Docker commit command:

 In this method of creating custom image , 1st we launch conatiner and what we want to changes or add anything that on Conatiner, Then create image from precreated container.